East Windsor Regional School District COVID-19 Resource Guide

 The Crisis Text Line

 The text line serves anyone, in any type of crisis, providing access to free, 24/7 support via text messaging.
 Simply send a text to 741741.
 Your opening message can say anything.

 Catholic Charities is operational (4/6/20) and offering clinical services to the community via telephone and web-based platforms.
 Call (800) 360-7711 to be connected with a clinician.

 If you prefer to talk, the 2nd Floor Youth Helpline can be accessed 24/7 at 1-888-222-2228.
 You must be between the ages of 10-24 to access the confidential and anonymous hotline.

 JFCS is offering a free 30-minute phone session to anyone in the community that is interested.
 The goal of the phone session is to provide an outlet to share concerns and gain coping skills.
-Time slots scheduled for each day of the week; Monday, Wednesday and Friday 10:00 - 12:00; Tuesday and Thursday 5:00 - 7:00.
+Time slots are scheduled for each day of the week; Monday, Wednesday, and Friday 10:00 - 12:00; Tuesday and Thursday 5:00 - 7:00.
 Please call 609-987-8100 Ext.
 0 if interested.
 More information on JFCS mental health resources can be found here.

 GenPsych offers psychiatric evaluations, medication protocols, substance abuse treatment, military programs, group therapy, individual therapy, and family therapy.
 During the COVID crisis, GenPsych is providing telepsychiatry services.
-To schedule a new or follow up out-patient appointment for medication management or individual therapy, please contact the Hamilton office at (609) 403-6190 or email at firstname.lastname@example.org.
+To schedule a new or follow-up outpatient appointment for medication management or individual therapy, please contact the Hamilton office at (609) 403-6190 or email at email@example.com.

 Icare of East Windsor/Hightstown